Japanese Tamago Egg Roll Omelet

 Directions

-- Combine all ingredients, except the olive oil and mix well.
+- Combine all ingredients, except the oil and mix well.

 - Heat pan for 2 minutes over medium low heat.